radiantlogic-v8/documentation-ido/home-pages/index.md

 # Welcome to Identity Observability

-Identity Observability delivers a real-time view of identities, attributes, and access rights, giving you continuous visibility and control over your organizations' identity data.
-By reducing risks caused by misconfigurations, outdated information, and human error, it strengthens your organization's identity and security posture.
+Identity Observability delivers a near real-time view of human and non-human identities, including AI agents, their attributes, and access rights.
+It provides continuous visibility and control over your organization’s identity data, helping reduce risk from misconfigurations, outdated information, human error, and unmanaged agent access.

 ## Introduction